colorado-blue-spruce-2

 Colorado Blue Spruce (Picea pungens ‘Glauca’)

-This tree is not drought tolerant so it does require regular watering especially during the hot summer southwestern months for extensive root system growth.
+This tree is not drought tolerant so it does require regular watering, especially during the hot summer southwestern months for extensive root system growth.
 However, watering can be reduced after establishment usually 2-3 years down the road.
 Feed with a general-purpose fertilizer before new growth begins in spring.
 USDA Zones 6-9.

 The Fat Albert Blue Spruce (Picea pungens)

-This blue spruce will do well in the desert Southwest the USDA zone is 2-8.
-Rich blue dense needles that will add some color and to any Southwestern-style home.
+This Blue Spruce will do well in the desert Southwest the USDA zone is 2-8.
+Rich blue dense needles that will add some color to any Southwestern-style home.
 It is a slow grower and the one pictured above is about 3-4 years of age.
 It does need to be watered regularly during the first 3-4 years after initial planting.
 It will eventually grow up to 40 ft. tall and 30 ft. wide.
 Very wide within 20-30 years or so thus its name “Fat Albert blue spruce“.

 Photo Alberta blue spruce (Picea glauca ‘Conica’)

-This Evergreen conifer and has a symmetrical, pyramidal look.
+This Evergreen conifer has a symmetrical, pyramidal look.
 Green to lime green pine needles.
 Slow grower.
 It can take full sun and is an excellent pine for that pine forest garden look.
 Excellent as a tub plant or miniature Christmas tree.

 In the hot desert Southwest, this conifer needs shade…Underneath another larger shade tree will work great.
 You can also place it in the north or northeast side of your home.